Si Gerson

-Simon William "Si" Gerson (January 23, 1909 – December 26, 2004) was a leader in the Communist Party USA.
-In particular, he was considered its leading expert on campaigns and election.
-He was the party's appointee to fill the New York City Council vacancy left by the death of Peter Cacchione, but the council refused to seat him.
-He was also an editor for the Daily Worker.
+Simon William "Si" Gerson (January 23, 1909 – December 26, 2004) was an American communist politician, journalist and activist.
+A leading member of the Communist Party USA, he was considered its expert on campaigns and elections.
+He was at the center of several controversies during his career, including his expulsion from the City College of New York in 1928, his appointment as confidential examiner to the Borough President of Manhattan in 1938, and his attempted appointment to the New York City Council in 1948.
+He also served as executive editor of the Daily Worker and its successor, the Daily World.

 Early life

 Simon William Gerson was born in New York City on January 23, 1909, the eldest child of Jewish immigrants from the Grodno region, located in modern-day Belarus.

 Both of Gerson's parents were members of the Socialist Party of America, and his mother, Dr. Helen Movshovitz, later became a member of the Communist Party USA and supported William Z. Foster's presidential campaigns.
-Si Gerson's father supported Norman Thomas' campaigns.
+Gerson's father supported Norman Thomas' campaigns.

 Career

-Gerson joined the Young Communist League USA while attending the City College of New York and was expelled from the college in 1928 for leading antimilitarism activities.
-He joined the CPUSA itself in 1931 and worked as a city hall reporter and executive editor for the Daily Worker and its successor, the Daily World.
+Gerson joined the Young Communist League USA while attending the City College of New York and was expelled from the college in 1928 for leading anti-ROTC activities.
+He joined the Communist Party itself in 1931, working as a sports columnist, city hall correspondent, state legislative correspondent and city editor of the Daily Worker.
+He later served as executive editor of the paper and its successor, the Daily World.

-Political cartoons published in the Brooklyn Eagle attacking Gerson during and after his tenure as confidential examiner.